HaroldRitter/jsonviz/README.md

 * ``string path``: the path where to save the final svg file.
 * ``object dotOpts={}``: the [viz.js graph creation options](https://www.npmjs.com/package/viz.js#vizsrc-options-formatsvg-enginedot-scale-images-path-width-height--totalmemory16777216-)
 * ``function cb(string error)=null``: the callback used after the result is saved in the given path.
-* ``boolean async=false``: instead of using a callback, set async to true to save the result asynchromously.
+* ``boolean sync=false``: instead of using a callback, set sync to true to save the result synchromously.

 > *Returns*: ``JSONGraph.SVG`` - the generated svg.